Mr Mark Suroweic (Headteacher)

 Sam has been a parent of children who attend Farmor's since 2015.
 Sam is an experienced primary school Headteacher and School Improvement Adviser - he uses his knowledge of education in his role as a governor to support the school.
 In his spare time Sam enjoys playing the piano and running at a very leisurely pace.

-Mrs Elizabeth Knox
+Miss Elizabeth Knox

 Elizabeth is a solicitor specialising in financial matters and worked in Hong Kong, Singapore and Milan before settling in Quenington with her husband and family.
 She is a governor of Fairford Church of England Primary School as well as Farmor's.
 Her interest in education originally arose from having her family of seven children, all of whom are now grown up and working.
 Elizabeth finds her legal background is useful in her role as a governor.